78lab/78lab.github.io/_posts/2016-02-01-coming-soon.markdown

 ---
-title: Emotimemo apps are coming soon.
+title: The blog is coming soon.
 layout: post
 ---

-## iOS and android apps are coming soon.
+## The blog is coming soon.